-TITLE: THE CHARACTER KEY G150 (4 credits)
+TITLE: THE CHARACTER KEY

 A technique into creating, developing and understanding different Personality Types to produce memorable characters and diverse performances.
 Designed to provide actors a firm mastery in the basic psychological make up of human beings, focusing on behavior, dialogue, professions and thinking styles; and how to convert these into the creation of character.